RezaHeshmati30/filme/lieblingsfime.md

 #Plot
 in 2067, a global famine caused humanity to abandon scientific pursuits such as space exploration.
 Ex-NASA pilot Joseph Cooper is forced to work as a farmer.
-One day, Cooper experiences a gravitational "anomaly" in his daughter Murph's bedroom.
+One day, Cooper experiences a gravitational anomaly" in his daughter Murph's bedroom.
 He deduces it to be a pattern of GPS coordinates and arrives at a secret NASA facility headed by Professor Brand.
 Brand explains to Cooper that it is engaged in a secret mission to discover an exoplanet capable of supporting life and that he is working on a gravity-equation.
  He enlists Cooper's help to pilot an exploratory spacecraft with three other scientists – Romilly, Doyle, and Brand’s daughter Amelia.
 The crew travels through a wormhole on board the Endurance to pass through to another galaxy.
 Their mission is to investigate three planets, orbiting a supermassive black hole called Gargantua, each of which was previously explored by a NASA scientist-explorer.

+3.
+#Game of Thrones

+##Directors: Mark Mylod, Alex Graves, David Nutter, MORE

+#Stars
+Peter Dinklage
+Lena Headey
+Emilia Clarke
+...

+#Plot
+See also: Synopsis of A Song of Ice and Fire and World of A Song of Ice and Fire Game of Thrones is roughly based on the storylines of the A Song of Ice and Fire book series by George R. R. Martin, set in the fictional Seven Kingdoms of Westeros and the continent of Essos.[5][6]
+The series follows several simultaneous plot lines.[7]
+The first story arc follows a war of succession among competing claimants for control of the Iron Throne of the Seven Kingdoms, with other noble families fighting for independence from the throne.
+The second concerns the exiled scion's actions to reclaim the throne; the third chronicles the threat of the impending winter, as well as the legendary creatures and fierce peoples of the North.[8]